grock90/PSGoogleTranslator/README.md

     .DESCRIPTION
-    This cmdlet allows you to pass in string content and translate it into another supported languages.
+    This cmdlet allows you to pass in string content and translate it into another supported language.

     See this link for supported language codes: https://cloud.google.com/translate/docs/languages